Amiraelhoufy/Red-color-detection/README.md

 # Red-color-detection
-Using OpenCV-Python to detect the red color from live video
+Using OpenCV-Python to detect red color from live video